 If you want them to go through a series of panel interviews, you’ll need to break it up over several days to make their participation possible.

 Above all, today’s candidates need to be accommodated if you want to attract and win the best of the bunch (it is a candidate’s market, after all).
 That requires talent acquisition tech that can adeptly schedule beyond the confines of the one-day interview structure.

 Does interview scheduling automation make sense for my team?

 ROI is key.
 This is not a time to invest in software that won’t bring you immediate value.
 So let’s eliminate the guesswork with our free ROI calculator.

 As the norms of scheduling interviews evolve, your recruiting tech stack must evolve with them.
 Recruiting teams now face a new remote recruiting reality, with new interview scheduling challenges requiring new tech.

 You need a tool with scheduling flexibility that can coordinate complex panels of interviews fast enough to keep candidates engaged.
 And as the cherry on top, you must provide a holistically compelling hiring experience.

 No existing tools can provide this—until now.
 GoodTime Hire delivers the flexibility that’s missing from your HR tech stack.
 Recruiting teams can schedule interviews over one or multiple days; they have complete control over meeting event times, dates, breaks, attendees, and priority.

-Learn more about how Hire can revolutionize the way that you schedule interviews.
+Learn more about how interview scheduling software can revolutionize the way that you coordinate interviews.